scottlaird/virb/README.md

 ### Installing

-With Go 1.12 (or possibly 1.11 with the new module system turned on), simply importing `github.com/scottlaird/virb` is all that is needed;
-go will automatically download and install this library and all of its dependencies.

-To install the command-line tool, make sure that you have Go 1.12 installed and run
+To install the command-line tool, make sure that you have a recent version of Go installed and run

 ```
    $ go get github.com/scottlaird/virb/virb